limneos/classdump-dyld/readme.md

 		Structure:
 			-g   Do not generate symbol names
-			-b   Do not build original directory structure in output dir -u   Do not include framework when importing headers ("Header.h" instead of <frameworkName/Header.h>)
+			-h   Add a \"Headers\" directory to place headers in -b   Do not build original directory structure in output dir -u   Do not include framework when importing headers ("Header.h" instead of <frameworkName/Header.h>)